AbhayKabdwal/Markdown-Notes/Data-Mining-notes/08-Rule-Based Learning.md

 ## Indirect Method: C4.5rules

 This method extracts rules from an unpruned decision tree.
-For each rule `r: A \rightarrow y`, alternative rules `r': A' \rightarrow y` are considered, where `A'` removes one conjunct from `A`.
+For each rule `r: A arrow y`, alternative rules `r': A' arrow y` are considered, where `A'` removes one conjunct from `A`.
 The rule with the lowest pessimistic error is selected.

 ---